-Cartilage Implanting To The Inferior Meatus For Nasal Hyperventilation
+Cartilage or Fascia Implanting To The Inferior Meatus For Nasal Hyperventilation

 Inferior Meatus Augmentation With Rib Cartilage Procedure